Quick Summary

 Moral: Group power and teamwork can do amazing things.

-The hare boasted about how fast it was and challenged a tortoise through a race.
+The hare boasted about how fast it was and challenged a tortoise to a race.
 Slow and steady, the tortoise agreed.
 Halfway through the race, the hare decided to nap and win.
 All the time, meanwhile, the tortoise continued at a steady, unbroken pace.
 The tortoise had nearly reached the finish line when the hare woke up.
 It was too late, but the hare rushed ahead.
 Slow and steady did win the race, and the tortoise finally beat the hare.

 Moral: Patience and persistence often lead to success, even when the odds are against you.

 The wheat crop was tremendous from the hard work of a farmer.
 One hungry traveller came by one day and asked for food.
 The farmer, without hesitation, gave the traveller a bag of wheat he knew he would need for his family.
 The farmer thanked the traveller, promising to return his favour someday.
-Many years later, at the year when the farmer’s crops did not bear fruit, the traveller came back and gave the farmer enough food (not many by Irish standards) to get through the harsh winter season.
-The farmer knew what he had done returned to him when he needed it.
+Many years later, in the year when the farmer’s crops did not bear fruit, the traveller came back and gave the farmer enough food (not much by Irish standards) to get through the harsh winter season.
+The farmer knew what he had done and returned to him when he needed it.

 Moral: Generosity often returns in unexpected ways.